openshift/origin-aggregated-logging/deployment/README.md

 a node selector in each deployment.

-The deployer has options to specify a nodeSelector label for Elasticsearch, Kibana and curator.
+The deployer has options to specify a nodeSelector label for Elasticsearch, Kibana and Curator.
 If you have already deployed the EFK stack or would like to change your current nodeSelector labels, see below.

 There is no helpful command for adding a node selector.
 You will need to